Sohair63/namaz/README.md

 ```ruby
 require 'namaz'
 ```

 ## Timings
+Returns all prayer times for a specific date and for a specific date in a city.
 You can then make requests to the following method.
 ```ruby
 ## Using Altitudes:
 Namaz.timings(latitude:, longitude:, timezonestring:, method:, options: {})